silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/06_extending/index.md

 ---
 title: Extending the schema
 summary: Add new functionality to the schema
+icon: code
 ---

 In this section of the documentation, we'll look at some advanced features for developers who want to extend their GraphQL server using custom models, middleware, and new operations.

-[CHILDREN]

 [alert]
 You are viewing docs for a pre-release version of silverstripe/graphql (4.x).